michaelmallari/michaelmallari/README.md

 - ⚡ Fun fact: ...
 -->

-### Product Manager | Ex-Designer | Ex-Software Engineer
+### Chief Data & Analytics Officer With Hybrid Skill-Set

 I’m an engineer by trade.
 With my undergraduate degree in computer science, I spent the first 12 years of my career as a developer.
-Career opportunities and graduate education took me from being a developer to being a designer (in preparation for what's next).
-Today, I’m a product manager—8 years strong!
+Career opportunities and graduate education took me from being a developer to being a product designer (in preparation for what's next).

 I like to say that my career of 20+ years has evolved from "building the solutions right" (as an engineer), to "building the right solutions” for customers (as a designer), to leading my team in creating delightful customer experiences that align with business goals (as a product manager).

-Most of the programming I currently do is with Julia, Python, and R for data science.
-I'm bullish that data science will graduate from Python and R, and onto Julia—which is why I'm a [GitHub Sponsor of the Julia Programming Language](https://github.com/sponsors/JuliaLang) and the founder/organizer of the [Julia5280 meetup](https://www.meetup.com/Julia5280-Julia-Programming-Language/) based in the Denver, CO metro area.
+💬 Ask me about
+* Leveraging data as a source, an asset, and a product
+* Recruiting talent and upskilling current talent
+* Applying AI/ML to spark change and create a unique competitive advantage

 [![LinkedIn](https://img.shields.io/badge/mmallari-blue?style=flat&logo=linkedin&labelColor=blue)](https://www.linkedin.com/in/mmallari)
 [![Twitter](https://img.shields.io/badge/-@MichaelMallari-1ca0f1?style=flat&logo=twitter&logoColor=white&link=https://twitter.com/MichaelMallari)](https://twitter.com/MichaelMallari)